 The most commonly used boot device or boot drive is the hard drive.
 When an operating system (e.g., Microsoft Windows) is installed on the hard drive, it copies the boot files and drivers required to load Windows on the computer.
 When installing a new operating system, troubleshooting the computer, or booting from another drive (e.g., CD-ROM drive), a bootable disc or setup disc is inserted in the drive.
 If the boot sequence is set up correctly, the contents of the bootable disc are loaded.

 Today, there are many ways to create a bootable disc or another type of bootable drive.
 To create a bootable disc or drive to troubleshoot or install an operating system, follow the link below that relates to the bootable media you're trying to create.

 To install a new operating system (e.g., Microsoft Windows), the setup disc or USB drive is bootable and can start the install without the aid of another disc or drive.

 - How to create a bootable Windows USB drive.

 No boot devices available

 These errors indicates the computer looked at all available devices, but did not see any drive with boot files.
-If the computer was working before getting this error message and no any new hardware has been added, it's very likely that your hard drive has failed.
+If the computer was working before getting this error message and no new hardware was added, your hard drive has likely failed.